Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 The Entrance to the Karnak Temple

-Throughout the Karnak Temple, there are many statues of the various pharaohs that helped construct these magnificent structures.
-Much of the Karnak Complex was built during the reign of Thutmose I, Hatshepsut, Seti I, and Rameses II.
+Throughout the Karnak Temple, there are many statues of pharaohs who helped construct these magnificent structures.
+Much of the complex was built during the reign of Thutmose I, Hatshepsut, Seti I, and Rameses II.
 In the photo below, you will see a well-preserved statue of Rameses II.

 Statue of Rameses II at the Karnak Temple